The Heavy Metal Problem in Greens Powders — and 2025’s Cleanest Options

 Price & Value: 10/15

-Orgain is another company that has publicly said it tests both ingredients and finished products for heavy metals.
-Their quality-testing materials emphasize regular screening for lead, arsenic, cadmium, and mercury against internal and regulatory standards.
+Heavy metals and testing: Orgain has publicly stated it tests both ingredients and finished products for heavy metals, with screening for lead, arsenic, cadmium, and mercury against internal and regulatory standards.
+In a category where many brands say nothing at all about testing practices, a clear public commitment is a meaningful positive signal.

-Taste is one of Orgain’s strengths.
-The original flavor tends to be described as mildly sweet and surprisingly drinkable, closer to a light fruit-and-veggie juice than a hard-core greens shot.
-It mixes easily into water or milk alternatives and disappears into smoothies without dominating the flavor.
+Taste and use: Mildly sweet and genuinely drinkable, closer to a light fruit-and-veggie juice than a hard-core greens shot.
+Mixes easily into water or milk alternatives and disappears into smoothies without dominating the flavor.

-Best for: People who want a budget-friendly daily “nutrient insurance” scoop with a decent testing culture and are okay with a broader superfoods blend instead of a pure greens formula.
+Best for: People who want a budget-friendly daily nutritional add-on with a decent testing culture and are comfortable with a broader superfoods blend format.

 Buy Now On Amazon